JuDFTteam/masci-tools/studentproject18w/README.md

 ## Desktop Frontend

-### Installation
+### Access

 A windows executable file (.exe) is made by packing all the required packages into the file.
-Any modern PC running on windows can run the frontend without any installation process and there is no prerequisite to execute this executable file.
-PC need not have python or other packages installed.
+Any modern PC running on windows can run the frontend without any installation process.
+You don't need Python or specific packages installed.

-For executables for other operating systems, please contact the developers.
+The executable for Windows (or other operating systems) can be obtained from the developers upon request.

 ### Usage

-Desktop based front end GUI is easy to use.
-By just running the .exe file provided will open the software with the packages involved to run the software.
-There are three tabs/windows in the software.
-In the first tab, absolute paths to the input data files must be entered in this order: HDF and (optional) DOS file for spin '0' and '1'.
+The Desktop-based GUI is easy to use.
+Running the .exe file will open up the frontend with all packages loaded.
+The GUI consists of three tab windows.
+In the first tab window, absolute paths to the input data files must be entered in this
+order: HDF and (optional) DOS file for spin `0' and `1'.
+Tab 2 shows the BandDOSPlot, and Tab 3 the 3D atoms plot.
+After loading the files, the controls must be initialized.
+Finally, clicking the 'Update' button produces the plots.

 Controls for all plots: